gohugoio/hugo/content/functions/relurl.md

 ---
-title: absurl and relurl
+title: relurl
-linktitle: absURL and relURL
+linktitle: relURL
-description:
+description: Given a string, prepends the relative URL according to a page's position in the project directory structure.
 godocref:
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01
+categories: [functions]
 tags: [urls]
-categories: [functions]
-toc:
 signature:
 workson: []
 hugoversion:
-relatedfuncs: []
+relatedfuncs: [absURL]
 deprecated: false
-draft: false
-aliases: [/functions/relurl/]
+aliases: []
 ---

 Both `absURL` and `relURL` consider the configured value of `baseURL` in your site's [`config` file][configuration].
 Given a `baseURL` set to `http://yoursite.com/hugo/`: